27 Different Types of Flies in Wisconsin

 When folded at repose, these extraordinarily long wings pass over the body, covering the entire body of the Stonefly and even reaching beyond it.

-On either side of the head are their eyes.
-The long, slender antennae of giant stoneflies stick out in front of their eyes.
+Their eyes are on either side of the head.
+The long, slender antennae of giant stoneflies stick out before their eyes.

 The appearance of bodies can be gray, brown, or black.
 On or around the neck collar, an orange or red hue may be present (thorax).